 Even more awesome, this iconic pacifier has a super adorable line of animal friends called the Wubbanub.
 They help to keep the pacifier in for littler babies, and offer a source of comfort for the older kids.
 They do not come unattached, so it is a lot easier to find a missing paci (or stop the eternal rolling when it drops to the floor)!

-Some great news for the Aussies happened after I posted this, too!
-You can now find the Avent Soothie pacifier in Toys R Us or some chemists, such as Chemist Warehouse.
+Some great news for the Aussies, too!
+You can now find the Avent Soothie pacifier in grocery stores, baby stores, and some chemists, such as Chemist Warehouse.
 Yay!
-(Just between you and me, though, it’s still cheaper to buy off of Amazon in the multipacks.)
+(Just between you and me, though, it’s still cheaper to buy off of US Amazon in the multipacks.)

 What have you found to be the one thing that helps soothe your child when nothing other than mummy (or daddy) will usually do?